I'm Not Rappaport: Productions

 The production received Tony Awards for Best Play, Best Lighting Design, and Best Actor (Judd Hirsch).

+Sherman Hemsley starred in the play in 1987 in Calgary.

 A revival opened at the Booth Theatre on July 25, 2002, where it ran for 53 performances and 15 previews.
 Again directed by Sullivan, Hirsch reprised his role and was joined by Ben Vereen.